AShiningRay/CGFinal-A_Calm_Neighborhood/README.md

 # CGFinal-A_Calm_Neighborhood

-A simple project that worked as the last practical exam of my Computer Graphics course where it was required that a projectcontained at least the principles of OpenGL's graphics rendering pipeline, which are comprised of:
+A simple project that worked as the last practical exam of my Computer Graphics course where it was required that a project contained at least the principles of OpenGL's graphics rendering pipeline, which are comprised of:
 * `Lighting` (in its static form, shadows not required),
 * `Shading` (gouraud or phong, implemented in shaders)